Babalon921/AMTDIS/README.md

 ## Mushroom Cultivation Script
-# Disclaimer: The use of built in VS Studio AI tools such as GitHub Copilot and IntelliCode (AI Tools) was used!
+# Disclaimer: The use of built in VS Studio AI tools such as GitHub Copilot and IntelliCode (AI Tools)!
 # Full Transparency is taken, with no obfuscation of use of these tools, however the code is iterated, added too, and optimised by AI, base functionality’s remain coded by myself.

 # AI HAS BEEN USED